brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 };
 ```

-The function above checks the pay load body and for the presence of an employee_id.
+The function above checks the payload body and for the presence of an employee_id.
 If either is missing it will return a document with a status of error or unknown.
-If it is succeful in creating the employee, it will search for the employee and return the newly created document.
+If it is successful in creating the employee, it will search for the employee and return the newly created document.
 This ties together many concepts as addEmployeeWebhook function calls the findEmployee function asynchronously and awaits the result.
-This is not the default behavior, to getthe function to run asychnously we have to add the following __"async"__ keyword to the function declaration.
+This is not the default behavior, to get the function to run asynchronously we have to add the following __"async"__ keyword to the function declaration.

 ```
 exports = async function(payload) {